-If the school is oversubscribed, a waiting list will be held from when allocations have been made and parents/carers can request that their child is added to this list.
+If the school is oversubscribed, a waiting list will be held for the whole of the academic year for all year groups and parents/carers can request that their child is added to this list if they are refused a place.
 A pupil's position on the list will be determined by the criteria set out below.
 Children's places on a waiting list are subject to change according to additional information received about applications or children being added to the list.
 No priority is given to the length of time that a child has been on the list.
+Children with an Education, Health and Care Plan and children in care or children that were previously in care will take precedence over those on the waiting list.
+Children admitted under the Fair Access Protocol will also be given priority over children on the waiting list.